SugiAki1989/chatr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package is based on slackr and made for ChatWork.
-A package chatr to send text and R code to ChatWork room.
+chatr package is a R wrapper for sending texts, R scripts and images to chat rooms to get, update and delete chat room information and tasks from Chatwork’s Web API.

 ## Installation